polkadot-developers/hackathon-guide/polkadot-tinkerers.md

 **For Tinkerers:** Build apps that work across multiple blockchains, access rich data from dozens of live chains, and experiment with smart contracts, custom blockchains, or both!

-> For more on the specifics of Polkadot, visit the official [Polkadot Documentation](https://docs.polkadot.com/polkadot-protocol/).

-## 🛠️ Getting Started
+### Primary APIs & SDKs

+- [Polkadot API (PAPI)](https://papi.how/) — modern TypeScript API for Polkadot.
+- *DeDot](https://docs.polkadot.com/develop/toolkit/api-libraries/dedot) — lightweight, reactive TypeScript library for Polkadot SDK chains.
+- [Sidecar](https://github.com/paritytech/substrate-api-sidecar) — REST service for blockchain data.
+- [Subxt](https://github.com/paritytech/subxt) — Rust library to interact Polkadot SDK–based chains.
+- [Paraspell](https://paraspell.github.io/docs/)  - Library which makes working with XCM and interoperability on Polkadot easy.
+- [create-dot-app](https://github.com/preschian/create-dot-app) — CLI to scaffold Polkadot dApps with multiple frameworks option and PAPI/DeDot.

 ### Polkadot Solutions/Tooling Matrix

 Have an idea in mind?
 Cross-chain tool, a voting system or a verification solution?
 Check out our [solution matrix](./tinkerer-materials/solution-matrix.md) to find which tools/modules are available for your case!

-### 🤖 Using AI to Tinker Faster

-You don’t need to know everything — let AI do some heavy lifting:

-- **GitHub Copilot for repos**: Open a repo like [Polkadot SDK](https://github.com/paritytech/polkadot-sdk), and ask Copilot to explain code, functions, or modules.
-Great for finding answers to “obscure” questions.

-- **Query docs with AI**: Use an AI assistant to query [docs.polkadot.com](https://docs.polkadot.com/) directly — it saves time vs. searching manually.

-### Primary APIs & SDKs

-- [**Polkadot API (PAPI)**](https://papi.how/) — modern TypeScript API for Polkadot.
-- [**DeDot**](https://docs.polkadot.com/develop/toolkit/api-libraries/dedot) — lightweight, reactive TypeScript library for Polkadot SDK chains.
-- [**Sidecar**](https://github.com/paritytech/substrate-api-sidecar) — REST service for blockchain data.
-- [**Subxt**](https://github.com/paritytech/subxt) — Rust library to interact Polkadot SDK–based chains.
-- [**Paraspell**](https://paraspell.github.io/docs/)  - Library which makes working with XCM and interoperability on Polkadot easy.
-- [**create-dot-app**](https://github.com/preschian/create-dot-app) — CLI to scaffold Polkadot dApps with multiple frameworks option and PAPI/DeDot.

 ### Hackathon Quickstarters